Artificial electrostatic crystals: a new platform for creating correlated quantum states

-\textbf{Acknowledgements} This work was funded by the Australian Research Council Centre of Excellence for Future Low Energy Electronics Technologies (CE170100039) and EP/R029075/1 Non-Ergodic Quantum Manipulation, UK.
+\textbf{Acknowledgements} We thank G. Khaliullin for helpful discussion.
+This work was funded by the Australian Research Council Centre of Excellence for Future Low Energy Electronics Technologies (CE170100039) and EP/R029075/1 Non-Ergodic Quantum Manipulation, UK.
 Device fabrication was partially carried out at the Australian National Fabrication Facility (ANFF) at the UNSW node.

 \textbf{Author contributions} D.Q.W. fabricated samples and performed transport measurements.
 D.Q.W., Z.K., O.P.S., A.R.H. and O.K. performed data analysis and discussed the results.
 A.R.H., O.P.S. and O.K. supervised the project.
 Z.K., O.P.S., O.A.T. and V.A.T. performed numerical calculations.
 C.C., I.F. and D.A.R. provided the $\textrm{GaAs/Al} \textrm{Ga} \textrm{As}$ heterostructures.
 D.W., Z.K., O.P.S., A.R.H. and O.K. co-wrote the manuscript with input from all co-authors.